Before You Begin

 redemptions.

-Qualifiers and Targets
+Qualifiers vs Targets

 - Products: Prevent entire products from qualifying.